- FERPA Restriction

 Students are reminded of their FERPA rights annually while they are preparing to register for the fall semester.
 The Annual FERPA Notification will also be available in the University Catalog, Student Handbook and through other university-related publications.

-If you wish to withhold the disclosure of directory information, please print, complete the FERPA Restriction form and submit to the Center for Enrollment Services as soon as possible.
+If you wish to withhold the disclosure of directory information, please print, complete the FERPA Restriction form and submit to the Student Enrollment Center as soon as possible.
 An effective semester must be included.
 When this restriction is applied to your record, it also prevents your name from appearing on the dean’s list, graduation lists and other university-related publications.
 Please consider very carefully the consequences of any decision made by you to withhold your “Directory Information”.
 Any future requests from non-institutional persons or organizations will be refused should you decide to inform the university not to release the above items.
 ESU will honor your request but cannot assume responsibility to contact you for subsequent permission to release information.

 It is the student’s responsibility to notify the university if restrictions are to be rescinded.